Category

 CultureFree Things to Do in Barcelona: The Real List With Real Hours

 The Bunkers del Carmel are always free.
-Most major museums are free on Sundays from 3pm — but almost all require advance booking even when free.
-The Temple of Augustus has Roman columns from the 1st century BC inside a Gothic courtyard and costs nothing.
-Park Güell's forest zone is free; only the monumental zone charges.
-This is the guide with exact hours, booking requirements, and the free options nobody mentions.
+Most major museums are free on Sunday afternoons but almost all require advance booking even when free.
+Park Güell's forest zone covers 95 percent of the park and costs nothing.
+This is the guide with exact hours, booking requirements, and the free options nobody documents properly.

 CultureBarcelona With Kids in the Rain: Organized by Age, Not by Wishful Thinking